usnistgov/800-63-3/sp800-63b/sec10_usability.md

   *  Consider the legibility of user-facing and user-entered text, including font style, size, color, and contrast with surrounding background.
 Ilegible text contributes to user entry errors.
 To enhance legibility, consider the use of:
     *  High contrast, the highest contrast is black on white.
     *  Sans serif fonts for electronic displays.
 Serif fonts for printed materials.
-    *  Fonts that clearly distinguish between easily confusable characters (such as the capital letter “O” and the number “0”).
+    *  Fonts that clearly distinguish between easily confusable characters (such as the capital letter "O" and the number "0").
     *  A minimum font size of 12 points as long as the text fits for display on the device.
 *  User experience during authenticator entry:
   *  Offer the option to display text during entry, as masked text entry is error-prone.
 Once a given character is displayed long enough for the user to see, it can be hidden.
 Consider the device when determining masking delay time, as it takes longer to enter memorized secrets on mobile devices (such as tablets and smartphones) than on traditional desktop computers.